sketch-hq/developer.sketch.com/pages/plugins-releases-72.md

 ## Changes

-The internal class `MSApplicationMetadata` has been refactoring into a new class, `BCSketchInfo`.
+The internal class `MSApplicationMetadata` has been refactored into a new class, `BCSketchInfo`.

 If a plugin was relying on any of the internal methods in `MSApplicationMetadata`, its code will not work (and may even crash Sketch if it’s passing the returned value unchecked to other parts of its code).
 The methods that previously lived in `MSApplicationMetadata` have been replaced with methods in `BCSketchInfo.shared()`, and most of the metadata you may need is available directly as a dictionary in `BCSketchInfo.shared().metadata()`.